-How to keep your bed cool in summer: 5 tips from sleep experts
+How to keep your bed cool in summer: 6 tips from sleep experts

-During the summer months, it can feel almost impossible to get a good night's sleep.
+When temperatures are high, it can feel almost impossible to get a good night's sleep.
 The insufferable heat and humidity make it harder to drift off and stay in a restful state of slumber.
 So, how can you keep your bed cool to battle late-night sweats and insomnia?

 Some of the best ways to cool down a room without AC are easy to apply to your everyday routine.
 However, despite your best efforts to keep your bedroom cool, it may still prove too hot to handle because of how warm your actual bed is.

 Are you already tired of slipping into those sticky and suffocating covers on a summer's night?
-Here are seven easy ways to help you sleep in the heat, to put an end to tossing and turning all night.
+Here are six easy ways to help you sleep in the heat, to put an end to tossing and turning all night.

 1. Use a cold water bottle